 Columbia

-Owners Kellan Monroe and Andrew Johnson have built a loyal clientele since opening the cozy, large-windowed storefront in 2013.
+Owners Kellan Monroe and Katelyn Shire have built a loyal clientele at both locations of their bustling brew bar.
 Beer lovers can sit at the bar to sample from a dozen rotating taps (Carolinas beers are always featured), or purchase cans and bottles for takeout.
-No food on site, but food trucks often set up on weekends and for special events in the large parking area behind the store.
+No food onsite on Devine Street, but food trucks often set up on weekends and for special events in the large parking area behind the store.
+The Irmo locale, however, has a full kitchen with a pub menu for patrons who are both thirsty and hungry.

 Craft beer bars offer a variety of specialty and imported brews.

 Owner Mike Okupinski and partner Ed Buffington opened in 2010 to provide Greenville with a bottle shop and growler bar.
-They've since moved into a larger space nearby and offer more than a dozen wines by the glass and 20 beers on tap, as well as wine and beer to go.
-There's indoor seating and a deck with room for 60 more.
-Snacks and sodas, and food from home or order-in pizza are welcome, with food trucks for events.
+They've since moved into a larger space nearby, opened two additional locations, and offer more than a dozen wines by the glass and 20 beers on tap, as well as wine and beer to go.
+The North Main and Travelers Rest locations offer tasty snacks and sodas.
+Sipping at the Trailside location?
+Well, belly up to any of the food vendors at The Commons for something yummy to go with your craft beer.

 Lexington

-With 25 craft drafts, plus more than 80 types of bottled and canned beers, Atlas also has a variety of food including appetizers, sandwiches, tacos, burgers and in-house smoked barbecue.
-A local favorite is its "Sunday Recovery" brunch, with plantain pancakes, shrimp and grits, beef brisket hash, and bottomless mimosas and Bloody Marys.
+Atlas Tap House 1004 Chester Street (843) 945-9122 Take your pick of 25 craft drafts, plus more than 80 types of bottled and canned beers at the local favorite, Atlas.
+There's also a variety of food including appetizers, sandwiches, tacos, burgers and in-house smoked barbecue.
+A local favorite is its "Sunday Recovery" brunch, with a huevos tamale, chimichurri steak and eggs, beef brisket hash, and bottomless mimosas and Bloody Marys.

 Spartanburg

-Sample a variety of craft beers, including local brews, at Growler Haus in downtown Spartanburg
+Sample a variety of craft beers, including local brews, at Growler Haus in Anderson.

 Honorable Mentions